-4.3.
+5.3.
 Speaker classification

-The acoustic signal obtained by beamforming is therefore cleaned up by most of the noise and can now be used to train an HMM (Hidden Markov Model) to recognize the speech of the talking person .
-The learnt HHM can be used to identify the person while moving in the environment by his/her voice from another person, so allowing audio tracking of a walking person.
-A HMM can be trained to recognize an unknown voice in five acquisitions of the acoustic agent.
+The acoustic signal obtained by beamforming is therefore cleaned up by most of other noises and can be used to train an HMM (Hidden Markov Model) of the speech of the human person, with the technique described in 15.
+When the person moves, the learnt HHM can be used to identify a person moving in the environment by his/her voice from another person and so allowing a audio tracking of a walking person.
+Otherwise, if the voice is unknown, a new HMM can be trained using the next five acquisitions of the acoustic agent.